-Each training session should have ground-rules so that the everyone knows the teaching boundaries and the student knows what is expected of them.
-The Tutor has a duty of care to make their student aware of the Health and Safety issues connected to driving.
+Each training session should have ground-rules so that everyone knows the teaching boundaries and the student knows what is expected of them.
+The Group Tutor has a duty of care to make their student aware of the Health and Safety issues connected to driving.

-The essential element is that at no time during training can a Tutor agree to, or condone, breaking any traffic regulation.
+RoSPA's Car and Bike Test Guidelines make it clear that at no time during tutoring, can a Tutor agree to, or condone breaking any traffic regulation.
 There is a misconception amongst certain drivers that is it OK to break a speed limit simply to complete an overtake, for example.
 This is not so and any driver who has doubts about their ability to make the necessary judgements of time, distance and speed is not an efficient driver.

 A Tutor who condones such thinking is not representing themselves, RoSPA or their Group well and can leave themselves open to legal consequences.

-Control is best gained during the drive or session briefing, which is where the Tutor explains how they will manage the session.
+Control is best gained during the drive or session briefing, which is when the Tutor explains how they will manage the session.
 The Tutor can ask the trainee to assist by following some simple rules.
-Tutors must check their trainees for correct documents; that they are healthy and fit to drive; and that their vehicle is safe and legal; Trainees need advice about the test / training guidelines, Roadcraft and The Highway Code for their confidence.